sighmon/co2_sensor_scd4x_esp32_http_server/README.md

 While starting up the LED will light up in this sequence

 * Red blink - setup is starting
-* Blue blink - trying to connect to WiFi
+* Blue slow blink - trying to connect to WiFi
 * Green blink - connected

+While running:

-While running the LED will briefly blink Green for an http request.
+* Green pulse for an http request
+* Blue pulse for a BLE reading sent

 ## http response